-Access to webinar recordings with CPE and Slides included.
+Access to webinar recordings with Slides included.

 * Your receipt will contain your access information.
 You will need to be logged into your account to view the recording.

 Each year 10 million post-menopausal American women are diagnosed with osteoporosis.
 Half of all post-menopausal women have an osteoporosis-related bone fracture during their lives.
 With millions of baby-boomer women going through peri-menopausal or post-menopausal transition, those statistics are expected to increase significantly.
 To preempt this bone loss, most are encouraged to consume a diet rich in micro-nutrients and exercise regularly.
 Dietary supplement recommendations, if given, focus primarily on Calcium and Vitamin D and some post-menopausal women are prescribed hormone replacement.

 Has this been enough?
 Considering 70% of the variability in bone mass in humans is associated with multiple genes across different biological systems, it’s time that recommendations become more specific and better matched to each individual.

 This presentation highlights how genotype impacts risk for osteopenia/osteoporosis by identifying polygenic single nucleotide polymorphisms (SNPs) associated with reduced bone mass, detailing how nutrigenomic and culinary interventions can mitigate their effects, and how assessing specific biomarkers can lead to better health outcomes for this at-risk population.